 Being a tetrapod with a low-slung pectoral girdle and limbs that extended horizontally from the main body, Dimetrodon has long been portrayed as a semi-recumbent, belly dragging, creature.
-Recent examination of fossil tracks indicates however that it could move at some speed with its trunk clear of the ground - in a similar fashion to modern caymans.
+Recent examination of fossil tracks indicates however that it could move at some speed with its trunk clear of the ground - in a similar fashion to modern caymans (Abbott, Sues, 2017).
 Dimetrodon is now thought to have had quite powerful limbs and a more elevated posture.

 The most distinctive Dimetrodon feature is its spinal sail and there is still debate about how this evolved and what role it played.
 Hypotheses include it being used as a mating signal, a warning signal or even as an actual sail to cross water (not as improbable as it may first sound - if you did have such a sail why wouldn't you use it to tack across bodies of water?) however it is unlikely that any one of these hypotheses alone could fully account for its emergence.
 Another point of note is that such a distinctive feature, whilst being useful at this stage in history, almost completely disappeared from the future anatomical landscape - the only modern creatures to possess such a feature are a small group of reptiles such as the Obelisk Lizard.

-Another hypothesis is that dimetrodons were cold blooded (ectothermic) and the sail was used as a form of heat sink, warming blood in the early part of the day so that it could move upon prey that was still relatively sluggish.
+Another hypothesis is that dimetrodons were cold blooded (ectothermic) and the sail was a form of thermal regulation, warming blood in the early part of the day so that it could move upon prey that was still relatively sluggish.
 Modelling suggests that the sail may not have been a very efficient heat regulator but even a small difference in this regard could amount to a decisive advantage.
 The fact that future evolutionary periods become dominated by warm blooded (endothermic) creatures could account for its disappearance as an anatomical trait.